 I have been working on this piece by piece since the day we got the results of Hannah's genetic testing.
-December 3, 2014 that day is pretty much a blur to me, as not only did we lose my mother in-law on that day, but also finding out the genetic results on the same day, left me ending the day feeling completely numb!
+December 3, 2014 that day is pretty much a blur to me, finding out the genetic results, left me ending the day feeling completely numb!
 I can't remember a time I felt so speechless, and at a loss for words as I did on that day!
 I let it sit with me for a while, and the stack of papers sat on the table untouched for about 3 days...
 I couldn't bring myself to go over them.
 It was confusing, because I heard what they said, but at the same time felt like I knew nothing and after 3 days, I had to snap out of this darkness I was in, and figure out just what exactly the facts were.
 So I grabbed the stack of papers I left the office with, and began to read them...
 Of course now my mind is going a million miles a minute because a ton of questions are popping up, that I wished I had processed and thought of on the day we were in the office!
 Then I found myself getting confused, and angry, and my heart felt so very heavy I couldn't breathe!
 I just wanted to curl up into bed with Hannah and never let go of her.
 I knew I couldn't allow myself to stay in this mindset for very long, so I quickly got my head clear, and then came attack mode!
 I was ready to figure this out, and wasn't stopping until I got the answers I needed.
 This is what I do best!
 Research, and call around to anyone who will listen to me, and give me the answers I need...
 Even if it means hitting a brick wall every so often...
 I know this isn't going to be easy by any means...
 Who was I kidding...?
 This is Hannah were talking about, what part of her is easy lol, this is what I am accustomed to.
 However I didn't prepare myself to discover half of the information I have gathered so far!
 How does one process such a disorder!
 How does one digest such information...?

 I still don't have the answer to that.
 I don't know that I ever will...